-Share-Based Payments to Non-Employees - In connection with the expense support agreement described in Note 12.
-"Related Party Arrangements," the Company may issue Restricted Stock to the Advisor on an annual basis in exchange for providing expense support in the event that cash distributions declared exceed MFFO as defined by the expense support agreement.
+Share-Based Payments to Non-Employees - In connection with the Expense Support Agreement that was terminated effective June 8, 2023 described in Note 8.
+"Related Party Arrangements," the Company previously agreed to issue restricted stock to the Advisor ("Restricted Stock") on an annual basis in exchange for providing expense support in the event that cash distributions declared exceed MFFO as defined by the Expense Support Agreement.

-The Restricted Stock is forfeited if stockholders do not ultimately receive their original invested capital back with at least a 6% annualized return of investment upon a future liquidity or disposition event of the Company.
+The Restricted Stock issued is forfeited if stockholders do not ultimately receive their original invested capital back with at least a 6% annualized return of investment upon a future liquidity or disposition event of the Company.
 Upon issuance of Restricted Stock, the Company measures the fair value at its then-current lowest aggregate fair value pursuant to ASC 505-50.
 On the date in which the Advisor satisfies the vesting criteria, the Company remeasures the fair value of the Restricted Stock pursuant to ASC 505-50 and records expense equal to the difference between the original fair value and that of the remeasurement date.
 In addition, given that performance is outside the control of the Advisor and involves both market conditions and counterparty performance conditions, the shares are treated as unissued for accounting purposes and the Company only includes the Restricted Stock in the calculation of diluted earnings per share to the extent their effect is dilutive and the vesting conditions have been satisfied as of the reporting date.

-Pursuant to the expense support agreement, the Advisor shall be the record owner of the Restricted Stock until the shares of common stock are sold or otherwise disposed of, and shall be entitled to all of the rights of a stockholder of the Company including, without limitation, the right to vote such shares (to the extent permitted by the Company's articles of incorporation) and receive all distributions paid with respect to such shares.
+Pursuant to the Expense Support Agreement, the Advisor shall be the record owner of the Restricted Stock until the shares of common stock are sold or otherwise disposed of, and shall be entitled to all of the rights of a stockholder of the Company including, without limitation, the right to vote such shares (to the extent permitted by the Company's articles of incorporation) and receive all distributions paid with respect to such shares.
 All distributions actually paid to the Advisor in connection with the Restricted Stock shall vest immediately and will not be subject to forfeiture.
 The Company recognizes expense related to the distributions on the Restricted Stock shares as declared.